Frequently Asked Questions

 Tier 1 (classroom teacher) and Tier 2 (related service provider) educational resources via:

-• Access to video tutorials on the academic support of cognitive inefficiency (from a concussion, COVID, trauma or any other medical/psychological condition that affects the student’s ability to learn) in elementary, middle and high schools.
+• Access to video tutorials on the academic support of cognitive inefficiency from a concussion in elementary, middle and high schools.

 • Highlights a web-based access to the Teacher Acute Concussion Tool (TACT) delivering Return to Learn curriculum in 1.) school-wide teacher training and/or 2.) in “real-time” (when the student returns to the classroom) customized for teachers based upon what, when and how they teach.

-1. The TACT requires no advanced training of school professionals, yet a 15 minute video + on-the-spot TACT training can train an entire teaching staff on “cognitive inefficiency” (from a concussion/COVID/trauma) in just 20 minutes.
+1. The TACT requires no advanced training of school professionals, yet a 15 minute video + on-the-spot TACT training can train an entire teaching staff on Return to Learn post-concussion in just 20 minutes.

-5. The TACT is intended for use in the first 4 weeks post-concussion/COVID/trauma – to maximize prompt support for the student and optimize recovery but can still be helpful after 4 weeks if classroom supports were not immediately initiated.
+4. The TACT is intended for use in the first 4 weeks post-concussion – to maximize prompt support for the student and optimize recovery but can still be helpful after 4 weeks if classroom supports were not immediately initiated.

 Yes, the GSOC materials can be applied to elementary students and the TACT takes into account elementary versus middle/high school teacher vs college professor.

 Firewalls can sometimes block emails.
-Please email karen@getschooledonconcussions.com if you do not receiver your TACT email.
+Please email karen@getschooledonconcussions.com if you do not receive your TACT email.
 We will figure it out together.

 Don’t see the answer you need?
 Send us your question.